2023 Estonian parliamentary election: Issues

 The Eesti Rahvusringhääling and NPR commented that the issues that were discussed during the campaign period were the cost of living crisis, especially regarding rising prices and inflation, as well as issues regarding security and national defence due to the 2022 Russian invasion of Ukraine.
 Eesti Rahvusringhääling also asserted that the programmes of the contesting parties were largely influenced by the current war in Ukraine.
 Ellu Saar, a sociology professor, and Triin Lauri, an associate professor at Tallinn University, said that in the programmes of EKRE and Isamaa stated their support to protect the Estonian language in higher education, while Estonia 200 and SDE mention united schools where native Estonian-speaking and Russian-speaking students would study together.

 Saar and Lauri commented that the Centre Party had a vague opinion regarding the issue of education.
 The Estonian Greens and SDE also mentioned school culture, quality of management, reducing path dependence as issues they would tackle.
 The Reform Party also stated its support for introducing national defence classes in schools, while Isamaa said that there should be more investments in national defence.
 The Centre Party called for higher salaries for those who work to contribute to the national defence, SDE suggested to implement a new tax regarding defence spending, while EKRE said that militarised border guards should be brought back.
 Anne Raiste of Eesti Rahvusringhääling said that the contesting parties all shared similar positions regarding foreign policy and that they pledged to implement forms of direct democracy or a more efficient representative democracy.
-In regards to the 2022–2023 Ukrainian refugee crisis, EKRE and Isamaa pledged to not accept any new refugees, while the Reform Party stated that it would continue accepting new Ukrainian refugees.
+In regards to the 2022–2023 Ukrainian refugee crisis, only EKRE pledged to not accept any new refugees, while the Reform Party stated that it would continue accepting new Ukrainian refugees.
 Euronews said that EKRE's support in opinion polls had fallen due to alleged links with Russia.

 Regarding the economy, Raiste said that the contesting parties had pledged to raise pensions to €1,000 or more.
 The Centre Party stated its support for the introduction of progressive taxation, while SDE and the Greens had adopted similar positions.
 On the other hand, Reform stated that it would balance the budget, while EKRE called for reduction of taxes.
 Estonia 200 said that labour taxes should be lowered, while Parempoolsed promised to not introduce any new taxes.
 Scholars Liili Abuladze and Luule Sakkeus stated that EKRE and Isamaa put their family policy focuses on families with many children and that the needs of those most vulnerable are hardly addressed.
 EKRE stated its opposition to transition to sustainable energy to lower energy bills, while the Reform Party pledged to adopt sustainable energy.
 EKRE also criticised Kallas's Reform Party due to the growing inflation.
 The Centre Party campaigned on infrastructure investments and affordable housing.